Edwin F. Harding: Early military service

 Prior to World War II, he was in 1938 a colonel in command of 27th Infantry Regiment.
 In 1941 he was promoted to brigadier general and assistant commander of the 9th Infantry Division.

 Cover to the book Infantry in Battle, the World War II officer's guide to infantry combat operations.
 Harding was editor of the book which is still used as a reference today.

+Harding (front row, extreme right) as an instructor at the Infantry School in the 1930s.
+The school's assistant commandant, George C. Marshall, is sat in the center of the front row.

 Harding had an agile mind.
 He could quote T. S. Eliot or Tennyson or Kipling, and discuss history or astronomy like an Ivy League professor.
 Harding understood the modern military and had literally written the book on it.
-During 1934, Col. George Catlett Marshall was assistant commandant at Fort Benning and selected Harding as an instructor and put him in charge of the Infantry School's publications.
+During 1934, Colonel George C. Marshall was assistant commandant at Fort Benning and selected Harding as an instructor and put him in charge of the Infantry School's publications.
 He edited Infantry in Battle, a book that codified new ideas on how to organize infantry in battle.
 Harding was responsible for planning the book and supervising preparation and editing of the manuscript.

 The triangular division structure it described was composed of three regimental combat teams, each supported by its own simplified support and command structure.
 The organizational structure emphasized speed, agility, a lower casualty rate, and adaptability.
 This contrasted with the square division structure of World War I which was designed for attrition combat characteristic of trench warfare.
 Infantry in Battle is still used as an officer's training manual in the Infantry Officer's Course, and was the training manual for most of the infantry officers and leaders of World War II.